A Different Life

 of what might be going on for some...

-Young carers talk about their lives caring for a parent with mental
+caring for a parent with mental illness.
+Aimed at young

-explains in a very simple and visual way how the brain works and
+simple and visual way how the brain works and what happens when

-This film was produced by Dr Alan Cooklin with funds from
+This video was produced by Dr Alan Cooklin with funds from the

 Click here to Register